 4. Why do you fall in the forward direction when a moving bus brakes to a stop and fall backwards when it accelerates from rest?

 Initially, when the bus accelerates in a forward direction from a state of rest, the passengers experience a force exerted on them in the backward direction due to their inertia opposing the forward motion.

 Once the bus starts moving, the passengers are in a state of motion in the forward direction.
 When the brakes are applied, the bus moves towards a position of rest.
 Now, a force in the forward direction is applied on the passengers because their inertia resists the change in the motion of the bus.
 This causes the passengers to fall forwards when the brakes are applied.

 1. If action is always equal to the reaction, explain how a horse can pull a cart.

-When the horse walks in the forward direction (with the cart attached to it), it exerts a force in the backward direction on the Earth.
+When the horse walks forward (with the cart attached to it), it exerts a force in the backward direction on the Earth.
 An equal force in the opposite direction (forward direction) is applied on the horse by the Earth.
 This force moves the horse and the cart forward.
 As a result, the cart moves forward.

 2. Explain, why is it difficult for a fireman to hold a hose, which ejects large amounts of water at a high velocity.

 When a fireman holds a hose, which is ejecting large amounts of water at a high velocity, then a reaction force is exerted on him by the ejecting water in the backward direction.
 This is because of Newton’s third law of motion.
 As a result of the backward force, the stability of the fireman decreases.
 Hence, it is difficult for him to remain stable while holding the hose.